Jingwen31/Predict-Online-News-Popularity/README.md

 For the classification model, we chose F1 Score as the North Star metric.
 ## Conclusion
-• Using F1 score as the North Star Metric, Random Forest is the best model.
+• Using F1 score as the North Star Metric, Random Forest Classifier is the best model.

 • Recommendations for reporters and business entities:
 (1) Keywords are important.